 I must admit, I struggled to come up with something.
 I usually have too many ideas (good & bad), given the open-ended nature of the challenge and typically struggle to commit to one story.
 In this instance, the only story that came to mind was that below, I hope it’s entertaining.

 He looked across the room, the mid-morning sun catching motes of dust in its beams, they sparkled and blinked like tiny stars above the heads of the gathering audience.
-It was his first time visiting this particular retirement home, but if you had seen one you had seen them all.
+It was his first time visiting this retirement home, but if you had seen one you had seen them all.
 This particular day room was laid out with the usual sturdy uncomfortable looking chairs set out in small groups around several wooden coffee tables decorated with the odd vase of mostly wilting flowers.
 The beige carpet, beige curtains and whitewashed walls made the room feel bright, airy, sterile and functional.

 He pulled his gaze away from one of the dancing glowing specks suspended in a sunbeam, it had held his attention seeming to shine longer and brighter than most. and fumbled for his pocket watch.
 It was attached to a heavy chain tucked into a pocket in his tatty waistcoat.
 He loved this watch, it was his connection back to the heyday of magic when magicians captivated music hall audiences with amazing feats, truly a more magical time.
 Not that he had ever lived through it he was only twenty-two, but he’d read everything from the golden age with an all-consuming passion.
 The watch gave him a strange sense of melancholy and he felt like a man out of his time.
-He snapped the watch closed, turned and cleared his throat.
+He pulled himself from his reverie snapping the watch closed, turned and cleared his throat.

-“Lady’s and Gentlemen”; he bellowed theatrically, “let me introduce myself I am the great Meldroit and I am here today to astound you with feats of magic you will not have seen even in all of your long years”, with a flourish, he bowed and smiled his broadest smile to an otherwise uninterested audience.
+“Lady’s and Gentlemen”; he bellowed theatrically, “let me introduce myself I am the Great Meldroit and I am here today to astound you with feats of magic you will not have seen even in all of your long years”, with a flourish, he bowed and smiled his broadest smile to an otherwise uninterested audience.
 Unperturbed he pushed on into his first magic trick, pulling from his sleeve a wand, that with a flurry of movement turned into a bouquet of plastic flowers that he let fall onto the table.
 There was a murmur of dissatisfaction from the room, all except for a grey haired old lady seated nearest to him who clapped a little over excitedly.

 He smiled at her, he only needed one audience member, one person to see the wonder that he was offering, so he would perform for her, she would be his concert hall.
 Over the next 20 minutes, he ran through his repertoire, regaling his audience with baffling card tricks, toy rabbits from hats, disappearing balls and coins galore.
 The old lady laughed and clapped.
 Her husband who had sat at her side reading the paper for most of the performance tried to stay her enthusiasm when she started cheering, but the old dear was having none of it.
 When Meldroit was done she struggled to her feet to give him a standing ovation, much to her husband’s consternation.